 |Iced Tea Regular||$2.50|

 |Cookies and Cream Shake||$4.59|

 |Unsweet Iced Tea||$2.52|

-All kids meals come with drink - fountain soda, apple juice or milk & side - fries or applesauce.
+Come with drink - fountain soda, apple juice or milk and side - fries or applesauce.

 |Kids Coney Meal||$4.59|

 |Kids Hot Dog||$3.65|

 |Cheese Hot Dog||$1.70|